PetarGjorgievski/aws-role-switcher/README.md

 ## Explanation
-This tool is a wrapper around aws-runas, a tool that handles STS AssumeRole operations.
+This tool is a wrapper around "aws-runas", a tool that handles STS AssumeRole operations.
 The reason I created this tool is because aws-runas doesn't copy the output to the clipboard.
 That's it, that's the only reason.

 This tool will do that, it will utilize aws-runas, do browser based authentication and then filter the output and put it in clipboard, you can then directly paste in the terminal to run the exports.